 Black Bears Day Camp!

 Camp is a great way to spend the summer!
 Our youngest campers have plenty of time for free, creative play in our beautiful classroom centers.
 Every morning, children have the choice to play with small group games, building blocks, math manipulatives, pencil and paper, or an art project.
 Campers gather together in a daily circle to share stories, practice quiet time, and play together.
 In addition, we offer swim time and outdoor play amongst the trees every day!
-For those little campers who want to learn a new skill, we offer two special classes each session including music, ceramics, fiber arts, soccer, drama, and coding through Minecraft.
+For those little campers who want to learn a new skill, we offer a special class each session including music, ceramics, soccer, and coding through Minecraft.
 We also offer beginner swim lessons during camp by Shalene Hill!
 For more information, please visit our swim page.

 Red Wolves Day Camp!